-The Integer Blocks are one of key foundational teaching tools of intervention, and of teaching multisensory maths to students of all ages and learning abilities.
-They are used to teach basic addition to advanced algebra, from Primary to Highschool and University Level maths and are the cornerstone of all the teaching materials.
-Used with the Fraction Overlays (to teach fractions) and Algebra Decimal Inserts (to teach decimals and percents) for the advanced levels, these manipulatives are not only a great investment in your daily maths lessons but a tool to impact your students for a lifetime!
+The CRA Integer Blocks are one of key foundational teaching tools of intervention, and of teaching multisensory maths to students of all ages and learning abilities.
+They are used to teach counting, place value, addition, subtraction, multiplication, division of whole numbers, and even the foundations of fractions.
+Used with the our Advanced Kit (to teach fractions, decimals, percents and algebra) these manipulatives are not only a great investment in your daily maths lessons but a tool to impact your students for a lifetime!

 Using hands-on tool, students are able to successfully work through maths problems with ease and understanding - even making maths fun!

 As a parent and teacher, it makes your job easy.
 Your student will grasp tricky concepts much more readily and be able to remember what's being taught.
 They can then go and use that information in everyday life situations - not just to get a mark on paper!